zyle-geralde/BisayaInterpreter/README.md

 TO DO:
-Logical expressions and comparison operator (finished lexer) modulo operator
+Logical expressions and comparison operator (implement variable assignment) modulo operator
 If else
 for loop